MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/install-upgrade-migrate.md

 > Extended support for Windows Server 2008 R2 and Windows Server 2008 ended in January 2020.
 Extended Security Updates (ESU) are available, with one option to migrate your on-premises servers to Azure, where you can continue to run them on virtual machines.
 To find out more, see [Extended Security Updates overview](extended-security-updates-overview.md).

 > [!TIP]
-> You can download and try Windows Server free of charge at [Try Windows Server in the cloud with an Azure free account](https://azure.microsoft.com/free/windows-server-on-azure/).
+> You can download and try Windows Server free of charge at [Windows Server Evaluations](https://www.microsoft.com/evalcenter/evaluate-windows-server-2022).

 ## Clean install